pantmal/pantmal/README.md

 - ⚡ Fun fact: ...
 -->

 - I am Pantelis.
 I am a graduate student at the Department of Informatics and Telecommunications, National and Kapodistrian University of Athens.
-I currently work as a DevOps Engineer at Quintessential SFT.
+I currently work as a DevOps Engineer at UBITECH.

 - You may reach me through [LinkedIn](https://www.linkedin.com/in/pantelis-malekas-922b9b221/)